 Staedtler Lead Holder

-It's always best to sketch your initial letter forms in graphite, and many hand letterers prefer the precise nature of a mechanical pencil.
-This lead holder by Staedtler creates super thin lines with a capability to hold a 2mm-wide lead.
+It's always best to sketch your initial letterforms in graphite, and many hand letterers prefer the precise nature of a mechanical pencil.
+This lead holder by Staedtler creates super thin lines with the capability to hold a 2mm-wide lead.
 People also like the weight of this utensil.
 Unlike conventional plastic mechanical pencils, Staedtler’s holder is metal and feels good to hold in your hand.